dwslab/melt/README.md

 memory issues with `EvaluatorCSV` on very large evaluation problems.
 Note that this evaluator offers less functionality than the default evaluator.
 - `EvaluatorMcNemarSignificance`: An evaluator for statistical significance tests.
- This evaluator allows to check whether multiple alignments are significantly different.
+ This evaluator allows checking whether multiple alignments are significantly different.
 - `DashboardBuilder`: This evaluator generates an interactive Web UI (*MELT Dashboard*) to analyze alignments in a self-service BI fashion.
 You can find an exemplary dashboard for the OAEI 2019
 <a href="http://oaei.ontologymatching.org/2019/anatomy/index.html">anatomy</a> and <a href="http://oaei.ontologymatching.org/2019/conference/index.html">conference</a> track <a href="https://dwslab.github.io/melt/anatomy_conference_dashboard.html">here</a>.